 - Past emotional, physical, or sexual abuse

 - Strained relationships with friends and loved ones

 - Psychological disorders such as depression, anxiety, or psychosis

 - Pressure from friends and peers

-How to Rehabilitate from Prescription Drug Abuse
+How to Rehabilitate

-It’s important for a doctor to monitor the rehabilitation process in order to control the symptoms of withdrawal, while also controlling the person’s relapse risk.
+It is important for a doctor to monitor the rehabilitation process in order to control the symptoms of withdrawal, while also controlling the person’s relapse risk.
 The withdrawal symptoms a person experiences will depend on which drug or drugs they used.
 The amount of time rehab takes can vary and might take several weeks.
 The person’s current health, previous history of substance abuse, and several other factors all play into the length of a program.